|

 after living a further 968 complete years (dying shortly

 afterwards in his 969th year).
-Since he did not outlive the
+He died in the year of the

 following the year of the Flood.